Web Standards and Guidelines

 Content owners are responsible for reviewing all content before approval and publication to the websites.
 Once published, the Communications Department, under the direction and advice of HCC Administration, maintains the authority to request the removal of any published content it deems inaccurate or, in any way, does not adhere to established HCC policies.

-In general, all approved, nontime sensitive content will be published to the District Site during a daily publication process managed and executed by Web Services.
+In general, all approved, nontime sensitive content will be published to the District Site during a daily publication process managed and executed by Communications.
 (Each college is responsible for publishing approved content to their own websites.)
 In the event that timesensitive content needs to be published, a request must be sent to the Help Desk, requesting an “offcycle” publication.

 Houston Community College is committed to providing accurate, uptodate information via its websites to all of its site visitors, including those with disabilities.

 A conscious effort has been made by HCC to meet regulatory guidelines and compliance, promoting consistency, quality and a cohesive, unifying image for the institution while also assuring individuality.
 State law requires all state pages to be accessible to persons with disabilities.